websavers/Plesk-Migrate-Backup-Settings/README.md

-# How to run this script:

-Ensure you have Plesk PHP 8.2 installed
+# Requirements
+- Plesk PHP 8.2 on source and destination servers, or edit shebang in PHP script
+- Root or sudo access to both servers

+# Instructions
 1. Run on the source server:
 ```
 mkdir pleskMigrateBackupSettings && cd pleskMigrateBackupSettings